-• For students in elementary and middle school, a parent or otherwise authorized adult must come to the office and sign the student out.
-Please be prepared to show identification.

-Once an identity is verified, a campus representative will then call for the student or collect the student and bring him or her to the office.
-For safety purposes and stability of the learning environment, we cannot allow you to go to the classroom or other area unescorted to pick up the student.
+For students in elementary and middle school, a parent or otherwise authorized adult must For students in elementary and middle school, a parent or authorized adult must come to the office and show identification to sign the student out.
+A campus representative will ask the student to report to the office.
+For safety purposes and stability of the learning environment, we cannot allow any unescorted adult to go to the classroom or other area to pick up the student.
 If the student returns to campus the same day, the parent or authorized adult must sign the student back in through the main office upon the student's return.
 Documentation regarding the reason for the absence will also be required.

-- For students in high school, the same process will be followed.
-If the student's parent will authorize the student to leave campus unaccompanied, a note provided by the parent must be submitted to the main office in advance of the absence, no later than two hours prior to the student's need to leave campus.
-A phone call received from the parent may be accepted, but the school may ultimately require a note to be submitted for documentation purposes.
-Once the office has received information that the student's parent consents to the student leaving campus, a pass will be issued to the student to hand to his or her teacher with the necessary information.
-The student must sign out through the main office and sign in upon his or her return, if the student returns the same day.
-If a student is 18 years of age or is an emancipated minor, the student may produce a note on his or her own behalf.
-Documentation regarding the reason for the absence will be required. - If a student becomes ill during the school day and the school nurse or other district personnel determines that the student should go home, the nurse will contact the student's parent and document the parent's wishes regarding release from school.
-Unless directed by the parent to release the student unaccompanied, the parent or other authorized adult must follow the sign-out procedures as listed above.
-If a student is allowed to leave campus by himself or herself, as permitted by the student's parent, or if the student is age 18 or is an emancipated minor, the nurse will document the time of day the student was released.
-Under no circumstances will a student in elementary or middle school be released unaccompanied by a parent or adult authorized by the parent.
+The same process applies to students in high school if a parent picks the student up from campus.
+If the student's parent authorizes the student to leave campus unaccompanied, a note provided by the parent must be submitted to the main office no later than two hours prior to the student's need to leave campus.
+A phone call from the parent may be accepted, but the school may ultimately require a note for documentation purposes.
+The student must sign out through the main office and sign in upon his or her return if the student returns the same day.

-At Any Other Time during the School Day

-Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal.

-Students who leave campus in violation of these rules will be subject to disciplinary action in accordance with the Student Code of Conduct.
+If a student becomes ill during the school day and the school nurse or other district personnel determines that the student should go home, the nurse will contact the student's parent and document the parent's wishes regarding release from school.

+Unless the parent directs district personnel to release the student unaccompanied, the parent or other authorized adult must follow the sign-out procedures listed above.
+If a student is permitted by his or her parent to leave campus unaccompanied, the nurse will document the time of day the student was released.
+Under no circumstances will a student in elementary or middle school be released unaccompanied.

+If a student is 18 years of age or is an emancipated minor, the student may sign him- or herself out of school.
+Documentation regarding the reason for the absence will be required.